directus/directus/docs/extensions/hooks.md

 - The event name
 - A callback function that is executed whenever the event fires.

-The callback function itself receives three parameters:
+The callback function itself receives two parameters:

 - An event-specific meta object
 - A context object